positivetangent/google-homepage/README.md

 From The Odin Project's [curriculum](http://www.theodinproject.com/courses/web-development-101/lessons/html-css)

-Once done, I should have a grsp on using HTML, CSS, and the browser's developer tools.
+Once done, I should have a grasp on using HTML, CSS, and the browser's developer tools.
 Also a much better feel for using git.